Written by: Malik Pollard

 -

-At the 2022 MTV Video Music Awards, @MadFlavorTV had an opportunity to catch up with the sexy starlet and we asked her about new music, what is coming next, and most importantly how does she feel about the impression she has made on the culture.
+At the 2022 MTV Video Music Awards, @MadFlavorTV had an opportunity to catch up with the sexy Jamaican Bombshell and we asked her about new music, what we can expect from the new album.
+Shenseea also was quick to let us know how Nicki Minaj is one of her musical icons and her excitement to see her at this years’ VMAs.